caitlynclark/RBLO/README.md

 # Using RBLO

 To use the RBLO code, you may want to clone this repository for development, or simply copy and past to use pieces in your own code.
-You will need the drivetrain.py file, which contains all classes and functions to calculate planet bearing forces and speeds, and the corresponding L10 life of the bearings.
-The Calc_L10.py file calls those classes and functions and plots the forces on the bearing.
-The Case_A_8.txt file contains sample data file from FAST.Farm which will provide the basis for the life calculation.
+This repository contains three directories:
+1] The DrivetrainModel directory enables the calculation of planet bearing forces and L10 life of planet bearings based on FAST.Farm or FAST output ascii files.
+2] The RBLO_BearingExample directory contains an example to complete reliability-based layout optimization based on planet bearing reliablity.
+3] The Surrogate directory contains the code to process FAST.Farm data generated over 36 inflow wind conditions to complete RBLO with the RBLO_BearingExample directory's code.

 There are a few equations referenced in the code, which come from these sources: